zjazz/zjazz_cuda_miner_experimental/README.md

-# Experimental builds of zjazz cuda miner #
+# Experimental builds of zjazz CUDA miner #

-This repository contains experimental builds of [zjazz cuda miner](https://github.com/zjazz/zjazz_cuda_miner).
+This repository contains experimental builds of [zjazz CUDA miner](https://github.com/zjazz/zjazz_cuda_miner).

 **Builds may be unstable and buggy, not recomended for production environment.
 Use at your own risk.**